-Effective October 4, 2022, the Sonoma County Board of Supervisors approved a moratorium for new water supply wells.
-(More Information: Well Moratorium)
+Effective May 18, 2023, the Sonoma County Board of Supervisors approved amendments to the Well Ordinance.
+(More Information: 2023 Well Ordinance Update)

 Effective March 28, 2022, the Governor of California issued an Executive Order to address the ongoing drought conditions.
 New water supply wells may be subject to additional permitting requirements.
 (More Information: Drought Executive Order)

 Dry Weather Well Testing

 Properties with water wells may need dry weather well testing.
 It is required in the following situations:

 - When building a new or replacement dwelling in Class 4 Areas (PDF 409 KB), or

 - When building an accessory dwelling unit (ADU) in Class 3 or 4 Areas (PDF 409 KB), or

 - As required by Permit Sonoma staff to comply with Health and Safety Conditions.

 Requirements and Expectations: Permits for Well Construction & Well Pump Test